Skip to content

 Salary: $80,418.00–$128,544.00

 Start your career with the Attorney General’s Office, Civil Division!
-Work in an exciting, flexible, hybrid work environment where we understand that being challenged by the work does not need to be a blow to healthy work–life balance!
+Work in an exciting, flexible, hybrid work environment where we understand that challenging and interesting work, public service, a collegiate environment, and a healthy work-life balance are top priority!
 If you are a talented and hard-working attorney, then we want you on our dynamic legal team.

 We strive to uphold a collaborative, collegial, and professionally inspiring workplace.
 Career opportunities are available in several of our offices across the state.
 Do you have questions about remote work, relocation, or other geographical placement requests?
 Don’t hesitate to reach out to our hiring team at civil.recruit@alaska.gov.